Want to learn more from books about South America?

 - Turn Right at Machu Picchu – Education on Incan history

-Latin literature is the expression some of the finest art and cultures from the old world.
-Not to mention, reading it will make you a wiser human being.
+Latin literature is the expression some of the finest art and cultures in the world.
+Not to mention, reading makes you a wiser human being.

-I prefer to buy the paperbacks to add to my ever-growing library at home.
+I prefer to buy paperbacks to add to my ever-growing library at home.

-When on the road I like to have one in my packing list to read.
-You can usually get the digital book version if need be and sometimes at a fraction of the cost.
+When on the road I carry a books as part of my packing list to read.
+I get digital versions if need be (and sometimes) at a fraction of the cost.

 South American Books

-Throughout the years traveling back and forth to South America I have found getting my hands on a great book is the best way to prepare for a trip.
+Throughout the years of traveling to South America, I’ve found getting my hands on a great book is the best way to prepare for a trip.